kozeig/kozeig/SYNTAX.md

 ### Comparison Operators

-Lüt supports the following comparison operators:
+Kozeig supports the following comparison operators:

 - `==` - Equal to
 - `!=` - Not equal to